Rzgshome/FunctionParse/README.md

 2, The properties can be dynamically added.<br/>
 3, The functions can be dynamically added.<br/>
 4, The keywords(properties, functions, and, or, not) are case-insensitive.<br/>
+5, Contains the following types.
-5, The priority of operating characters<br/>
+   String, Decimal, Boolean(property, function), Enum(property, function), Int(argument of function only) 6, The priority of operating characters<br/>
    <table>
    <thead><tr><td>Priority</td><td>operater</td></tr></thead>
    <tbody>